 - Learn about our purpose and the value we provide to customers: why does Sourcegraph exist, who uses our product, and how do we add value to our customers’ business

-- Learn about the CE&S org: who are we, who do we work with, what’s our vision and why what we do matters
+- Learn about the TS org: who are we, who do we work with, what’s our vision and why what we do matters

 - Continue orienting yourself to the company: all the different teams, our internal tooling and how we use it

-- Start to learn our processes (pre and post-sales), learn about the different templates that we have and how we use them
+- Start to learn our processes (pre and post-sales), learn about the different templates and tools that we have and how we use them

-- Identify customer calls to shadow for weeks 3–6
+- Working with your manager and onboarding mentor, identify customer calls to begin shadowing for weeks 3–6

 - This week is all about the product!
-Read docs, watch videos, apply what you have learned by using the product, deep dive into parts of the product to your onboarding mentor
+You’ll read docs, watch videos, and apply what you have learned by using the product, deep diving into parts of the product to your onboarding mentor and other teammates

 - Learn about how we differentiate from technologies like GitHub Search, Livegrep, OpenGrok and more